 If your Windows 11 PC still goes to sleep mode randomly, there might be a hardware fault on your device.
 Faulty SMPS, graphic card ports, etc., were often the main problems for PCs entering sleep mode.

 When the SMPS overheats or stops, your computer will turn off automatically.
-The same thing goes for graphic cards as well.
+The same goes for graphic cards.
 If your PC has both an integrated and dedicated graphic card, when the dedicated graphic card overheats, it automatically disables itself to prevent damage.

 This process sometimes puts your computer into Power Saving or Sleep mode.
 So, make sure to rule out hardware-related issues.
 The best you can do is to take your PC to a technician and have them check.
 You need to check the Power Supply (SMPS).

-So, these simple steps to fix Windows 11 PC going to sleep randomly.
+Follow tFollow these simple steps to fix your your Windows 11 PC going to sleep randomly.
 If you need more help fixing Windows 11 Sleep mode problems, let us know in the comments.
 Also, if the article helped you, share it with your friends.

 LEAVE A REPLY